benmvp/slides/md/2016-es6-developer-week.md

 - This is because the class was defined from an object literal
 - With mix-ins we just add more functions to the literal before the class is actually created
 - ES6 classes don't support this in their syntax
-- However, there is a spec proposal for decorators which currently sits at Stage 1 so they are very experimental
+- However, there is a spec proposal for decorators that can solve similar problems & also currently sits at Stage 1

 /////